Flag varieties, toric varieties, and suspensions: three instances of infinite transitivity: Affine suspensions

-If $a_0=b_0=0$ then we can decrease the degree $k+l$ by dividing out $u$ and $v$.
+If $a_0=b_0=0$, then we can decrease the degree $k+l$ by dividing out~$u$ and~$v$.
 This contradicts the minimality assumption.
-So we may suppose that $a_0\neq 0$.
-Then the product $F_1F_2$ contains a nonzero term $a_0b_lv^l$, which gives again a contradiction. \end{proof}
+So we may assume that $a_0\neq 0$.
+Then the product $F_1F_2$ contains a nonzero term $a_0b_lv^l$, which gives again a contradiction.
+The lemma is proved. \end{proof}